rogerbarton/vr-modeling/Interface/source/index.rst

 This file includes all the types that are shared between C# and C++.
 These are declared once in both languages and if one if modified the other must also be updated.
 In C# this corresponds to the classes with the attribute |StructLayout|_.
-The :cpp:class:`State` is also an interface type but has its own file.
+The :cpp:class:`MeshState` is also an interface type but has its own file.

 .. note::